Cartoon by Gary Larson

 In the following scene, from the movie Flight, involves a flight crew's response to mechanical failure.

-I admire both the captain's expertise, and handling of the situation and crew.
+I admire this depiction of the captain's expertise and handling of the situation and crew.
 He is decisive and proactive in both respects.
 He plays a large role in keeping his crew from panic and moving toward a solution.

 Though ultimately unsuccessful, by not panicking, the real-life crew gave themselves and their passengers the best chance of survival.
 They were posthumously awarded the Airline Pilots Association Gold Medal for Heroism.